KasparEtter/ef1p/pages/email/email.md

 </summary>

 The [address specification](https://tools.ietf.org/html/rfc5322#section-3.4)
-allows to group several addresses with the following syntax: `group-name: list-of-addresses;`.
+allows senders to group addresses with the following syntax: `{GroupName}:` `{ListOfAddresses};`, where the [curly brackets](https://en.wikipedia.org/wiki/Bracket#Curly_bracket) have to be replaced with actual values.
-`list-of-addresses` is a comma-separated list of addresses, where each address can also have a display name.
+`ListOfAddresses` is a comma-separated list of addresses, where each address can also have a display name.
 You can send an email to several groups, but you cannot nest groups.
 The list of addresses can be empty, which allows the sender to hide the recipients of a message.
 Even though the `To` field is optional and can therefore be skipped completely,